Jim McDonald (halfback): Professional playing career

-McDonald was selected by the Philadelphia Eagles as the second pick in the 1938 NFL Draft, but never played for that team.
-He played two seasons with the Detroit Lions, picking up a career total of 80 yards.
+McDonald was selected by the Philadelphia Eagles in the first round as the second overall pick in the 1938 NFL draft, but never played for that team.
+He played two seasons with the Detroit Lions, picking up a career total of 80 yards on 25 carries.

 Coaching career

 McDonald was an assistant football coach at the University of Tennessee under head coach Bowden Wyatt from 1955 to 1962.
 He succeeded Wyatt as head coach in 1963, but stayed at that position for only one year.
 McDonald remained at Tennessee as an assistant athletic director.

 Family

 McDonald's son, James McDonald, Jr., was a starting defensive end for the Volunteers in 1967.